CHT2531/intro-to-node/intro-to-node.md

     console.log(`${num} is bigger than 10`);
 }
 ```
-* If you are using Windows we will use PowerShell to issue commands.
+* If you are using Windows you will probably be using PowerShell to issue commands.
 If you are a Mac user, you will need to use the Terminal.
 * Using PowerShell navigate to the folder where you have saved *test.js* (or you can use the file explorer to navigate to the folder and then hold down shift and right-click the mouse, you should get an option saying open PowerShell).
 * Using PowerShell enter the command  *node test.js*.
 You should see something like the following:
 ```